ntulenev/AsyncHelpers/README.md

 ### SinglePhaseAsyncBarrier

-Async version of Barrier with single phase of work
+Async version of Barrier with single phase of work.

 ```C#
 SinglePhaseAsyncBarrier spb = new SinglePhaseAsyncBarrier(3);